pepearayao/entremed_old/README.md

 In your terminal just run `docker compose up`.
 This will locally generate a whole set of microservices and volumes tightly coupled with each other.

+#### Create the API users

+1. Go to localhost

+#### Eggify the Scrapper

+This is done so the scrapper can receive requests on the API and schedule spiders.

+To do this just run `` from inside the container.

+## Useful commands

+1. `docker compose up -d`
+2. `docker compose up -b --build`
+3. `docker compose down`
+4. `docker exec -ti container_name bash `
+5. `curl -u scrapyd:474c7419e9febbccaecb466e8e231abe0fc219d0c75db73c46859c7670b87716 http://localhost:6800/schedule.json -d project=entremed -d spider=cltrablisting`